Ankuritacs1/Research-Methodology-Final-Project/README.md

 survey.py --> This file is giving the suggestion whether to go for cloud or on-premise solution

-img ----------> folder contains images for the readme

 ## Project Architectural Overview